777arc/PySDR/content/bladerf.rst

  print("Stopping transmit")
  tx_ch.enable = False

+A few :code:`Hit stall for buffer`'s at the end is expected.

 In order to transmit and receive at the same time, you have to use threads, and you might as well just use Nuand's example `txrx.py <https://github.com/Nuand/bladeRF/blob/624994d65c02ad414a01b29c84154260912f4e4f/host/examples/python/txrx/txrx.py>`_ which does exactly that.

 ***********************************
 Oscillators, PLLs, and Calibration
 ***********************************

 All direct-conversion SDRs (including all AD9361-based SDRs like the USRP B2X0, Analog Devices Pluto, and bladeRF) rely on a single oscillator to provide a stable clock for the RF transceiver.
 Any offsets or jitter in the frequency produced by this oscillator will translate to frequency offset and frequency jitter in the received or transmitted signal.
-This oscillator is onboard, but can optionally be "disciplined" using a separate square or sine wave fed into the SDR through a connector such as SMA or U.FL (the bladeRF 2.0 uses U.FL).
+This oscillator is onboard, but can optionally be "disciplined" using a separate square or sine wave fed into the bladeRF through a U.FL connector on the board.

 Onboard the bladeRF is an `Abracon VCTCXO <https://abracon.com/Oscillators/ASTX12_ASVTX12.pdf>`_ (Voltage-controlled temperature-compensated oscillator) with a frequency of 38.4 MHz.
 The "temperature-compensated" aspect means it is designed to be stable over a wide range of temperatures.
 The voltage controlled aspect means that a voltage level is used to cause slight tweaks to the oscillator frequency, and on the bladeRF this voltage is provided by a separate 10-bit digital-to-analog converter (DAC) as shown in green in the block diagram below.
-This means through software we can make fine adjustments in the frequency of the oscillator, and this is how we calibrate (a.k.a. trim) the bladeRF's VCTCXO.
+This means through software we can make fine adjustments to the frequency of the oscillator, and this is how we calibrate (a.k.a. trim) the bladeRF's VCTCXO.
 Luckily, the bladeRFs are calibrated at the factory, as we discuss later in this section, but if you have the test equipment available you can always fine-tune this value, especially as years go by and the oscillator's frequency drifts.

 .. image:: ../_images/bladeRF-2.0-micro-Block-Diagram-4-oscillator.png
    :scale: 80 %